jackdbd/zig-tour/slides/c-interop-step-3-b.md

 }
 ```

-<code class="inline-code">extern</code> can be used to declare a function or variable that will be **resolved at link time**, when linking statically or at runtime, when linking dynamically.
+<code class="inline-code">extern</code> can be used to declare a function or variable that will be resolved:

+- at link time, when linking statically
+- at runtime, when linking dynamically

 </Transform>